ArkEcosystem/AIPs/AIPS/aip-1.md

 ===Auxiliary Files===

 AIPs may include auxiliary files such as diagrams.
-Image files should be included in a subdirectory for that AIP.
+Image files should be included in a subdirectory for that AIP in the assets folder.
 Auxiliary files must be named aip-XXXX-Y.ext, where "XXXX" is the AIP number, "Y" is a serial number (starting at 1), and "ext" is replaced by the actual file extension (e.g. "png").

 ==Transferring AIP Ownership==